-Prompting is support provided by reminding or encouraging you to undertake or complete a task but not physically helping you.
+Prompting is support provided by explaining, reminding or encouraging you to undertake or complete a task but not physically helping you.

-Supervision is a need for the continuous presence of another person to avoid a serious adverse event from occurring to you.
-There must be evidence that any risk would be likely to occur in the absence of such supervision.
+Supervision is a need for the continuous presence of another person to avoid a serious adverse event from occurring to you to ensure you remain safe.
+There must be evidence that the risk of potential harm could be high in the absence of such supervision, even if irregular, such as someone having occasional seizures.